dufourc1/ML_CS433_project1/README.md

 ### run.py

 This script produces a csv file containing the predictions `Kaggle_CDM_submission.csv`.
+The following are executed:

-  a) load the data
+  a) loading the data

   b) data processing:

-        - apply the log transformations and the translation needed
+        - applying the log transformations with translation
         - impute the missing values with the median
         - normalize the data
         - split the variable `num_jet` into 4 categorical variables
-  b) Polynomial extension of degree 4 of the data
+  b) polynomial extension of degree 4 of the data

-  c) add interactions between the categorical variables and the continuous features
+  c) interactions between the categorical variables and the continuous features

-  d) train a Ridge regression model, using `cross_validation` to determine the hyper-parameter `lambda`
+  d) training a Ridge regression model, using `cross_validation` to determine the hyper-parameter `lambda`

+  e) training the Ridge regression model on the whole training data set with the determined `lambda` to obtain the weight vector w

-  e) compute predictions and create the .csv file
+  f) compute predictions and create the .csv file

 The data preprocessing applies log transformation to a specific set of features after translating some of them.
 Then it imputes the mean for the missing values and take out the phi and eta features out.